AbstractSDK/abstract/framework/docs/src/9_glossary.md

 ## JSON Schema Linking

-Linking a module's JSON schema to the Abstract Version Control to improve user experience for developers using the module.
+Linking a module's JSON schema to the Abstract Registry to improve user experience for developers using the module.

 ## Manager Contract